cloudflare-apps/ideas/README.md

 ## Usage

-* `npm run lint` Check your JavaScript for errors and stylistic recommendations.
+- `npm run lint` Checks JavaScript formatting and attempts to fix any errors.

 ## Details